40 Stores Like Target in 2023: Top Alternatives in the US and Europe

 27. Kohl’s

 Kohl’s* started as a grocery chain in Wisconsin.
-However, it has expanded to a Target-like experience over the years to become more of a one-stop shop, with more than 1,100 stores nationwide.
+However, over the years, it has expanded to a Target-like experience to become more of a one-stop shop, with more than 1,100 stores nationwide.

 Today, its product range includes casual clothes, accessories, toys, sportswear, bedding, furniture, and beauty products.
 The groceries?
 Those were left behind in the new model.